antonosmond/gitops-tag-flow/README.md

 ### Promote to Production

 Once the changes have been verified in staging you can run the `promote` workflow.
-This will "move" the `app-production` tag to the same revision as staging i.e. the new version of the chart that was deployed to staging will get deployed to production:
+This will "move" the `app/production` tag to the same revision as staging i.e. the new version of the chart that was deployed to staging will get deployed to production:

 ![production](./diagrams/gitops-flow-production.png)

-Notice the rollback tag is also moved along so a rollback can be easily automated.
+Notice the rollback tag is also moved along which makes rolling back a single version super easy.

 ### Rollback